Big Lots: Big Gains, After A Big Performance (NYSE:BIG)

 Big Lots (BIG) is an interesting business, one which has seen quite a few developments taking place in recent months.
 I looked at the shares mid-April as the company announced a big sale-and-lease-back transaction for the four remaining distribution centers which the company owned.

-I appreciated the low valuation and fact that a part of the business could thrive in this environment.
+I appreciated the low valuation and the fact that a part of the business could thrive in this environment.
 I was far too conservative at the time with shares having more than doubled ever since.
 This move has taken place for the right reasons as the company has generated tons of cash and is solidly profitable.

 Here the valuation is no longer as compelling as it was in April of course, yet I am very impressed with the operating performance.